-Attribute Contributors displayed before applying the TLP filter Attribute Contributors displayed after applying the TLP filter
+SCENARIO RESULTS DISPLAY Attribute Contributors displayed before applying the TLP filter According to Attribute Contributors displayed after applying the TLP filter Secretaria (march (m.) for the law (march (m.) for the law (m.)

 Additional Notes:

 - TLP filters can be stored as part of data collections, similar to other filter types. - The TLP filter is a global filter in that it is applied across all object types and all filter sets for a given search query (i.e. it cannot be applied to individual object types or within individual filter sets). - TLP filters impact the Threat Library CSV output and CSV results output will match those in the Threat Library results UI. - In any displayed Attribute column of the search results, only attribute values with sources that match the selected TLP colors will be displayed.